Last updated on May 3rd, 2023 at 09:39 am

 They come in colors

 One of the reasons people like certain bumper and competition plates is their system of color-coding.
-The official governing bodies for weight lifting, the IWF and the IPF both have an official color scheme for competition plates.
+The official governing bodies for weightlifting, the IWF and the IPF, both have an official color scheme for competition plates.

 Plate Weight | IPF colors | IWF colors |